k33896733/Learning-Neural-Network-from-scratch-Visualize-by-Excel-with-VBA-/README.md

 ## Performance

 **Not good!**.
-But I think the model does learn.
 Financial time series are highly noisy and non-stationary.
 This implementation is **not** intended to deliver profitable trading signals and does **not** achieve competitive predictive accuracy compared to state-of-the-art models (e.g., LSTMs or industrial-scale networks).

 Left : the loss function ; Right : this is the actual price change (in orange) and the prediction (in black)
 <img width="500" height="200" alt="image" src="https://github.com/user-attachments/assets/bbfccd92-9a95-4652-80ae-0c878ff468c8" />